 National Endowment for the Humanities (NEH)

-The Media Projects program supports film, television, and radio projects that engage general audiences with humanities ideas in creative and appealing ways.
-All projects must be grounded in humanities scholarship in disciplines such as history, art history, film studies, literature, drama, religious studies, philosophy, or anthropology.
-Projects must also demonstrate an approach that is thoughtful, balanced, and analytical (rather than celebratory).
+The Media Projects Program supports film, television and radio projects that engage general audiences with humanities ideas in creative and appealing ways.
+All projects must be grounded in humanities scholarship in disciplines such as history, art history, film studies, literature, drama, religious studies, philosophy and anthropology.
+Projects must also demonstrate an approach that is thoughtful, balanced and analytical (rather than celebratory).
 The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate critical thinking.
 NEH is a national funding agency, so the projects that we support must demonstrate the potential to attract a broad general audience.
 NEH encourages projects that engage public audiences through multiple formats in the exploration of humanities ideas.
-Proposed projects might include complementary components to a film, television, or radio project.
-These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, supplemental educational websites, or museum exhibitions.
+Proposed projects might include complementary components to a film, television or radio project.
+These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, supplemental educational websites or museum exhibitions.

 National Institutes of Health (NIH)

-The purpose of the Academic Research Enhancement Award (AREA) program is to stimulate research in educational institutions that provide baccalaureate or advanced degrees for a significant number of the Nation's research scientists, but that have not been major recipients of NIH support.
-AREA grants create opportunities for scientists and institutions, otherwise unlikely to participate extensively in NIH research programs, to contribute to the Nation's biomedical and behavioral research effort.
-AREA grants are intended to support small-scale research projects proposed by faculty members of eligible, domestic institutions, to expose students to meritorious research projects, and to strengthen the research environment of the applicant institution.
+The purpose of the Academic Research Enhancement Award (AREA) program is to stimulate research in educational institutions that provide baccalaureate or advanced degrees for a significant number of the nation's research scientists who have not been major recipients of NIH support.
+AREA grants create opportunities for scientists and institutions, otherwise unlikely to participate extensively in NIH research programs, to contribute to the nation's biomedical and behavioral research effort.
+AREA grants are intended to support small-scale research projects proposed by faculty members of eligible, domestic institutions, to expose students to meritorious research projects and to strengthen the research environment of the applicant institution.

-The purpose of the NIH Summer Research Experience Program is to provide a high quality research experience for high school and college students and for science teachers during the summer academic break.
-The NIH expects that such programs will: help attract young students to careers in science; provide opportunities for college students to gain valuable research experience to help prepare them for graduate school; and enhance the skills of science teachers and enable them to more effectively communicate the nature of the scientific process to their students.
+The purpose of the NIH Summer Research Experience Program is to provide a high-quality research experience for high school and college students and for science teachers during the summer academic break.
+The NIH expects that such programs will help attract young students to careers in science; provide opportunities for college students to gain valuable research experience to help prepare them for graduate school; and enhance the skills of science teachers and enable them to more effectively communicate the nature of the scientific process to their students.
 The programs would also contribute to enhancing overall science literacy.
-Summer Research Programs that expand and complement existing summer educational and training programs are encouraged.
+Summer research programs that expand and complement existing summer educational and training programs are encouraged.
 Budgets cannot exceed $100,000 direct costs per year.
-A project period of up to 5 years may be requested.
+A project period of up to five years may be requested.

 National Science Foundation (NSF)